Senior Pūoro Music

 Note: It is important to check recommendations and associated fees for all courses in the course descriptions.

-If you need more support with literacy, you can choose 11ENL English Literacy as one of your courses.
+If you need more support with literacy, you can choose 11ENLa & b English Literacy as one of your courses.

 Year 12 students study six year-long courses (see individual course details and Course Planning Chart).
 There are no compulsory courses, however, English and Mathematics are strongly recommended.